ethereum/remixd/README.md

  ---------------------------------------------------------------------------------------------------------------------------------------
 ## How to run
-Create testing or some other folder bin/remixd -s ./testing --remix-ide http://http://localhost:8080/ --forward-commands --permissions READ,WRITE
+Create testing or some other folder bin/remixd -s ./testing --remix-ide http://localhost:8080/ --forward-commands

 Open https://remix.ethereum.org/ (or other whitelisted origin) Right click on inspect